yadavsachchidanand18/News-and-Media-Application/README.md

-h# News and Media Backend API
+# News and Media Backend API
 The Spring Boot News API is a RESTful web service designed to manage and deliver news articles.
 This application is built using Spring Boot and incorporates JWT-based authentication, role-based access control, and BCrypt password hashing for security.
 It is ideal for news platforms that need to handle user authentication, news categorization, and article management securely.